All Episodes

 So there's three sets of threes.

-If you haven't voted in the states that you just Talked about, you better go vote.
+If you haven't voted in the states that you just talked about, you better go vote.

-If you're Republican and you're not voting based on Kavanaugh, the caravan and this economy, you're legally dead.
+If you're Republican and you're not voting based on Kavanaugh, the caravan, and this economy, you're legally dead.

 So go out and vote.

-Uh so here are three sets of threes.
+So here are three sets of threes.

 Tennessee, Nevada, and Arizona.